Wealth management and financial planning

 When managing your personal finances, watching your monthly cash flow is important, in order to ensure that you’re never caught out in the event of an unexpected expense, or any other sudden event that requires you to live off whatever funds you have in hand.
 This may make it more difficult to commit to higher-price purchases such as air-conditioners, refrigerators or a trip to Europe.

 Hence, it’s worthwhile to check if the high-price item you want can be bought on a 12-months interest-free plan using your credit card.
 By doing so, you are effectively reducing your upfront payment to about 8.3% of the purchase price, and you can pay it off over the next year (making it a recurring expense during that time).
-However, do remember that the full purchase price will count towards your credit limit, and that you should only do so if you can afford the full repayment in the first place.
+However, do remember that the full purchase price will count towards your credit

-4. Track Your Expenditures
+4. Track your expenditures

 Managing your personal finances requires you to keep track of what you’re spending and how much.
 If you paid using your credit card, you can use your statements to see precisely how much you’ve been spending on a monthly basis.
 Not only that, but you can see what you have been spending on individual bills, and track your expenditure over time.
-This can allow you to see whether you have increased your spending on any particular area, and allow you greater control over your spending habits.
+This can allow you to see whether you have increased your spending

 Most credit cards come with cashback and/or reward points in order to encourage you to spend more on the card.
 Why not take advantage of these offers?
 Even your everyday spends are eligible for them, and if you had to pay for an expensive purchase anyway (for example, a wedding reception, or a corporate function, or a family vacation overseas, or even down payment for a car), why not put it on your card?
-Pay in full when the statement comes due, and you would have gain a massive number of points (or cashback) for nothing!
+Pay in full when the statement comes due, and you would have

 Here are just some of the many ways that the wise use of credit cards can improve your personal financial management, and allow your ringgit to go the extra distance.
 As long as you are careful to always spend within your means, credit cards offer you myriad advantages.
 But different banks and other institutions have different rewards plans and tie-ups with merchants, so why not look around for which credit card gives you the best value?